Salbutamol: Adverse effects

 The most common side effects are fine tremor, anxiety, headache, muscle cramps, dry mouth, and palpitation.
 Other symptoms may include tachycardia, arrhythmia, flushing of the skin, myocardial ischemia (rare), and disturbances of sleep and behaviour.
 Rarely occurring, but of importance, are allergic reactions of paradoxical bronchospasms, urticaria (hives), angioedema, hypotension, and collapse.
 High doses or prolonged use may cause hypokalemia, which is of concern especially in patients with kidney failure and those on certain diuretics and xanthine derivatives.

 Salbutamol metered dose inhalers have been described as the "single biggest source of carbon emissions from NHS medicines prescribing" due to the propellants used in the inhalers.
 Dry powder inhalers are recommended as a low-carbon alternative.

 Pharmacology

 The tertiary butyl group in salbutamol makes it more selective for β_{2} receptors, which are the predominant receptors on the bronchial smooth muscles.
 Activation of these receptors causes adenylyl cyclase to convert ATP to cAMP, beginning the signalling cascade that ends with the inhibition of myosin phosphorylation and lowering the intracellular concentration of calcium ions (myosin phosphorylation and calcium ions are necessary for muscle contractions).
 The increase in cAMP also inhibits inflammatory cells in the airway, such as basophils, eosinophils, and most especially mast cells, from releasing inflammatory mediators and cytokines.
-Salbutamol and other β_{2} receptor agonists also increase the conductance of channels sensitive to calcium and potassium ions, leading to hyperpolarization and relaxation of bronchial smooth muscles.
+Salbutamol and other β_{2} receptor agonists also increase the conductance of channels sensitive to calcium and potassium ions, leading to hyperpolarisation and relaxation of bronchial smooth muscles.

-Salbutamol is either filtered out by the kidneys directly or is first metabolized into the 4′-O-sulfate, which is excreted in the urine.
+Salbutamol is either filtered out by the kidneys directly or is first metabolised into the 4′-O-sulfate, which is excreted in the urine.